2019–2020 Mexico–Bolivia diplomatic crisis: Reactions

 The decision to grant asylum to Evo Morales provoked Twitter hashtags #BienvenidoEvo and #EvoElMundoEstaContigo among supporters in Mexico, while opponents tweeted #EvoNoEresBienvenidoEnMexico.
 Mexico City Mayor Claudia Sheinbaum welcomed Morales, tweeting "Mexico is an inclusive and supportive nation, whose doors open to those who have had the need to leave their countries" while conservatives such as former president Vicente Fox and 2018 presidential candidate Margarita Zavala criticized the decision to grant asylum to Morales.
 The media have also been split on the decision.

 Following the expulsion of ambassador María Teresa Mercado, former Mexican president Felipe Calderón tweeted "The conflict with Bolivia has gone too far.
-I worry about the lack of traditional imparciality of the Mexican diplomatic corps".
+I worry about the lack of traditional impartiality of the Mexican diplomatic corps".
 Senator Citlalli Hernández (Morena) and Deputy Mario Martín Delgado (Morena) expressed their support for ambassador Mercado.
 Speaking on behalf of the Party of the Democratic Revolution, Ángel Ávila said Mexico should expel Bolivian diplomats.
 Marko Antonio Cortés Mendoza, president of PAN, said the conflict is the result of an "improvised and inconsistent" foreign policy.